mayamathur/academic_website/content/author/admin/_index.md

 +++

-I am a postdoctoral fellow at the Harvard University Department of Epidemiology.
+I am a postdoctoral fellow at the Harvard University Department of Epidemiology, conducting both original statistical research and applied research.